dannsam/xenko-docs/manual/input/mouse.md

 ###Mouse Delta

 Use [MouseDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseDelta") to get mouse position since the last update.
 Use it to analyze mouse movement speed and direction.

 [MouseDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseDelta") also uses **normalized coordinates**.

 ###Lock Mouse Position

-In many games you want mouse cursor to move beyond the screen edges
+In many games you don't want mouse pointer to move beyond screen edges.

- invisible and use mouse movement to rotate the camera view.
-This feature is very common in FPS games where you need 360-degree rotation.
+This feature is very common in FPS games where you need a 360-degree rotation.

-You can hide mouse pointer and adjust it not to get blocked at the edges of the screen.

-mouse don't get block at the edge of your screen. in some case you want to be able to rotation several without being blocked because you reached the end of your screen (for example FPS games).
-In this case lock the mouse at its current position fix the problem (we automatically hide the cursor because it seems strange to the user otherwise).
+At the same time, you also want to hide mouse cursor, so that it doesn't confuse the user.

+Xenko allows you to lock mouse position and hide mouse pointer for these purposes.
 Use the following properties/methods to lock and unlock mouse position:

 | Method/Property | Description |